-In cases involving unrepresented persons, the appeals referee shall take appropriate steps to identify and develop in the hearing relevant facts necessary for making an informed and fair decision.
+In cases involving unrepresented persons, the human services judge shall take appropriate steps to identify and develop in the hearing relevant facts necessary for making an informed and fair decision.
 These steps may include, but are not limited to, asking questions of witnesses and referring the person to a legal services office.
 An unrepresented person shall be provided an adequate opportunity to respond to testimony or other evidence presented by the agency at the hearing.
-The appeals referee shall ensure that an unrepresented person has a full and reasonable opportunity at the hearing to establish a record for appeal.
+The human services judge shall ensure that an unrepresented person has a full and reasonable opportunity at the hearing to establish a record for appeal.